egtef/Portfolio/README.md

 **Dataset brief:**  This file contains purchase data from April 2020 to November 2020 from a large home appliances and electronics online store.
 Each row in the file represents an event.
 All events are related to products and users.

 **Case problem:** The world has transferred to the digital era several years ago, along with this transformation the marketing has been evolved from traditional marketing activities to the digital one.
-Developing effective digital marketing strategies [**More**](https://github.com/egtef/customer-segmentation).
+Developing effective digital marketing strategies [**Full project**](https://github.com/egtef/customer-segmentation).

 **Project goal:** Identify the potential customer group from transactional data to improve the marketing campaign by designing profitable strategies; hence to increase the sales.